Romance Scams: Cupid With a Poison Arrow

 Scammers’ Favorite Lies

-Once a scammer gains confidence from a victim, they may make up a story to explain why they have a sudden need for a financial favor.
+Once a scammer gains the victim’s confidence, they may make up a story to explain why they have a sudden need for a financial favor.
 According to the FTC, these were the most common stories made up by scammers:

 Reporting a Romance Scam As a Victim